alancflau/housing_prices/README.md

 2. Unzip the downloaded file
 3. Run command 'pip install -r requirements.txt' to install the dependencies
 4. Run the project by using python main.py from the directory you have stored the file

+<h1> Next Steps </h1>
+1. The current script can be run with a push of the button.
+Next step is to automate such that it runs on a daily basis.
+This can be done on a server or locally (Task scheduler)
+2. Collect more data and perform analysis which areas are hotspots to purchase a house.
+Determine the price ranges for each neighborhood/city
+3. Once there is enough data, create a machine learning model to predict the price a house would be sold given a set of attributes